albertodeago/cloc-web/README.md

 - [new made in Rust](https://github.com/XAMPPRocky/tokei)
 - [new made in Go](https://github.com/boyter/scc)

+## Benchmarks with the latest version

+Counting the next.js repo -> 9,349 files and 1,086,109 lines of code

+- with 8 workers: 5734ms 6240ms 6274ms
+- with 4 workers: 7673ms 7769ms 7021ms
+- in main thread: 7565ms 6948ms 8165ms

+The difference is not huge, but with 8 workers the performance seems a little better, and plus there is no overhead in the main thread.

-## Benchmarks / History
+## Experiments / history of project

-Consider that all the results here are taken on my machine and they sure are not perfect nor precise by any means, I just took these numbers to compare different solutions and use the one that looked most efficient (at least on my machine).
+Consider that all the results here are taken on my machine (and not with the latest version of this project) and they sure are not perfect nor precise by any means, I just took these numbers to compare different solutions and use the one that looked most efficient (at least from my tests).

 I implemented different versions of this and compared them to see what seems to be the best approach.